ngkalaf/ngkalaf.github.io/research.md

   <li>Boston, Joshua & <a href="https://www.christopherkrewson.com/" target="_blank">Christopher Krewson</a>.
 "Public Approval of the Supreme Court and Its Implications for Legitimacy." </li>

   <li>Applin, Lydia, Joshua Boston, & <a href="https://www.christopherkrewson.com/" target="_blank">Christopher Krewson</a>.
-"Understanding the Effect of Media Consumption on Supreme Court Approval."</li>
+"The Political Court: News Coverage and Public Approval of the U.S. Supreme Court from 1980-2023."</li>

   <li>Boston, Joshua & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
 "Status Quo Reversion Points in Supreme Court Agenda Setting."</li>